Advertisement

 Romania Digital Nomad visa and Remote Worker Destination - Sibiu

-One of my favourite cities in Romania is Sibiu with a population of 160K and located 275 km northwest of Bucharest.
+One of my favourite cities in Romania is with a population of 160K and located 275 km northwest of Bucharest.
 It is a town with strong German roots that goes by the name Hermanstad.
 Its historical centre is in the process of getting Unesco World heritage accreditation.
-It was also voted by Forbes as one of Europe's most idyllic places to live.
-Sibiu also ranks high on food with it being named European Region of Gastronomy in 2019.
+It was also voted by Forbes as one of Europe’s most idyllic places to live.
+Sibiu also ranks high on with it being named European Region of Gastronomy in 2019.
 Surrounding Sibiu there are plenty of sights to be seen like Alba Iula, Medias, the Carpathian mountains and the Apuseni national park.
 The nearest ski resort is only a 30-minute drive away.

 Sibiu has a highway connection to Timisoara and thereby the rest of Western Europe, it also has a small airport that mainly serves German destinations.